b0wter/CouchDb/README.md

 | Basic  | ❌      |
 | Proxy  | ❌      |

 There are currently no plans to support the other two authentication methods.
-If you feeld you need them please open an issue or (better) open a pull request.
+If you feel like you need them please open an issue or (better) open a pull request.

 Databases endpoint